2023 Best Electrical Engineering Schools in the New England Region

 The average amount in student loans that EE majors at WPI take out is $27,000.

-Fairfield University came in at #7 in this year’s edition of the Best Electrical Engineering Schools in the New England Region ranking.
-Located in the suburb of Fairfield, Fairfield U is a private not-for-profit school with a medium-sized student population.
+With a ranking of #7, Fairfield University did quite well on this year’s best schools for electrical engineering students.
+Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a medium-sized student population.

-Read full report on Electrical Engineering at Fairfield University
+Full Electrical Engineering at Fairfield University Report

 On average, EE graduates from Boston U take out $26,802 in student loans while working on their degree.